 Online Majors Start Page

 Welcome to the UIS Human Services department!
-Below are some pointers on getting started with online classes here.
+Now that you have been accepted, below are some pointers on getting started with online classes here.

 1. What do I do to get ready for classes?